 "Sunday night, the thing lets loose," Ski remembered of the blast that shook the block at about 11 p.m.
 "It sets off the Richter Scale at UWM at 5.2, and then the fire communicated from the south building of origin, and communicated up the whole block and headed at Century Hall in the street.
 There were about five or six big houses on fire, maybe 30 cars and then all that stuff that wasn’t on fire, we had to protect."

 One hundred and sixty five firefighters spent five hours working with 30 pieces of equipment to get the five-alarm blaze under control.
-Investigators ruled the fire arson and that the explosion was touched off by a two-inch natural gas pipe that was disconnected in the basement of the building that housed the paint shop.
+Investigators ruled the fire arson and that the explosion was touched off by a two-inch natural gas pipe that was disconnected in the basement of the building that housed a paint shop.

 Twenty-eight people were homeless after the fire, which started in what Ski referred to above as the south building of origin: Larson’s Paint and Wallpaper at 2324 N. Farwell Ave.